jeffreyscottfrench/jumpstart_iotacss/README.md

 Installation Notes:

+Clone this repo:
+• git clone <this-repo> <new-name>
+• change to the new directory from above
+• create new repo on github for this project (same name as above)
+• git remote set-url origin <new-repo-on-github>
+• git push origin master <new-repo-on-github>

+Install Node Modules:
+npm install - this installs all dev dependencies from package.json and the iotacss node modules, but does not overwrite the iotacss folders in build/assets/scss.

-Iotacss - install using iotaplate:
+Iotacss - install latest version using iotaplate:
-- Navigate to build/assets/scss in the CLI and run "iotaplate" to re-generate with latest updates and install node_modules assets.
+- Navigate to build/assets/scss in the CLI and run "iotaplate" to re-generate with latest updates. ** This will overwrite any customization in iotacss contained in the Jumpstart package.
 - change main.scss to (underscore)iota_main.scss to be imported into styles.scss
 - follow docs for changing settings: https://www.iotacss.com/docs/settings/